 I don't exercise much.

-Point 4: With negative expressions とても means "not at all". とっても is a more forceful variant.
+Point 4: With negative expressions とても means "simply cannot". とっても is a more forceful variant.

 I simply cannot mimic.